 Blount’s achievements were all the more impressive because of the obstacles and skepticism she faced as a Black woman in her profession.
 She died at age 95 in 2009 at her home in Newfield, New Jersey.

-“She tooted her own horn quite frequently,” her grandson Nicholas Griffin of North Carolina tells A&E Real Crime.
+“She tooted her own horn quite frequently,” her grandson Nicholas Griffin of North Carolina tells A&E True Crime.

 Blount was passionate about handwriting analysis, believing it signals everything about a person— including feelings, mental health and even physical ailments, her grandsons say.
 Once, Blount took a look at her grandson Nicholas’s handwriting at age 12 and correctly diagnosed him with weak vision in one eye.